Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-agents-with-helm.md

     clientID: ""

-# configures the discovery agent
+# Configures the Discovery Agent
 da:
   enabled: true
-  # Name of the discovery agent resource
+  # Name of the Discovery Agent resource
   agentName: istio-da
   # Amplify Platform service account client ID
   clientID: istio-service-account_12345678-0000-4444-99e9
   # Name of the k8s secret for private/public key pair
   keysSecretName: amplify-agents-keys
-  # name of the K8SCluster the agent is connected to
+  # Name of the K8SCluster the agent is connected to
   clusterName: istio-k8scluster
   # Polling interval for events
   pollInterval: "60s"
-  # Discovery Configuration
+  # Discovery configuration
   discovery:
     # List of http endpoints to discover api specs from
     specEndpoints: